Aryan556gaur/Cement_Strength_Prediction/README.md

 Cloud: Deploy the model as a web service on a cloud platform like AWS App Runner for wider accessibility and scalability.

 Usage
-Send a POST request to the API endpoint with the Pokémon's features in the request body at http://localhost:5000/predict OR you may upload a file for Batch Prediction using route '/predict_file" and your file with predicted outputs will be downloaded in your system when request method is "POST"
+Send a POST request to the API endpoint with the Cemennt features in the request body at http://localhost:5000/predict OR you may upload a file for Batch Prediction using route '/predict_file" and your file with predicted outputs will be downloaded in your system when request method is "POST"

 Contact